-This site is designed to support AP teachers and other K—12 educators as they prepare for new and updated AP courses and exams.
+This site is designed to support AP teachers and other K–12 educators as they get ready for upcoming changes.

 AP Capstone™ is an innovative diploma program that equips students with the independent research, collaborative teamwork, and communication skills that are increasingly valued by colleges.
 AP Capstone is built on the foundation of two courses — AP Seminar and AP Research — and is designed to complement and enhance the in-depth, discipline-specific study experienced in other AP courses.

 AP Computer Science Principles

-Beginning in the fall of 2016, high schools will have the opportunity to offer AP Computer Science Principles.
+Beginning 2016-17, high schools have the opportunity to offer AP Computer Science Principles.
 The new course was developed to address a critical need for a broader range of students to gain exposure to computing in high school.
-Multidisciplinary in nature, the course teaches students to analyze problems, use creative thinking, and collaborate to investigate solutions to real-word issues using computing.
+Multidisciplinary in nature, the course teaches students to analyze problems, use creative thinking, and collaborate to investigate solutions to real-world issues using computing.
 Students will develop a thorough grasp of the computing foundations and concepts relevant to college and career.